Workplace Safety and Insurance Board: Business owners (schedule 1 and schedule 2)

+Primarily public-sector and certain large employers, such as municipalities and other designated organizations.
+These employers are individually liable, meaning the WSIB pays benefits to injured workers and subsequently recovers the full cost of those benefits, along with administrative expenses, from the employer.

 Claims and benefits

 Every year, WSIB receives approximately 250,000 claims and pays over $2.5 billion in benefits.
 Coverage can include full medical care for people injured at work and wage replacement for as long as necessary until they are able to return to work.
 In the event of a fatality, the WSIB works with the surviving spouse to provide financial help, assistance re-entering the workforce if necessary, and support to provide for the post-secondary education of dependent children.

 It is important to report and claim benefits as soon as possible.
 People who have experienced a workplace injury or illness have six months from the date of the injury to claim their benefits with the WSIB.
 For a workplace illness, it is generally 6 months from the date of diagnosis.
 Following the injury or illness, if treatment is needed from a health professional (beyond first aid), the employer is obligated to report it to the WSIB by filling out a Form 7.
 If the injured or ill person subsequently loses time from work, they must report the injury or illness to the WSIB by filling out and submitting a Form 6.

 People who are injured or become ill because of work also have rights and responsibilities under WSIA.

 Provincially regulated workers in Ontario workplaces have the right to: